There are so many exciting things to do in Broome and with this guide, you’ll be able to plan the perfect trip!

-Broome is a singular coastal town located in the Kimberley region of Western Australia.
-It’s the perfect place to relax and be inspired by the people who live there and by its unique nature and history.
+Broome is a coastal town located in the Kimberley region of Western Australia.
+It’s a great place to relax and be inspired by the unique nature and history.

-Located in the Kimberley region, on the north strand of Roebuck Bay, and about 2,240 km north of Perth City, is where you can find the town of Broome.
+Located in the Kimberley region, on the north strand of Roebuck Bay, and about 2,240 km north of Perth City, is where you can find the town of Broome Western Australia.

 HOW TO GET TO BROOME